sdziallas/comp55/docs/labs/9-Github.md

 The important parts to look at are lines 18-22.
 Line 19 shows the version that you made, while line 21 shows the version that was on the server.
-When it doesn't know which change is right, git will use this notation of having
+When it doesn't know which change is right, git will use this
+notation:

 ```
 <<<<<<< HEAD
     your changes
 =======
-change on server
+    changes on server
 >>>>>>> branch 'main' of https://url-for-your-git-repos-here
 ```

-in there to let you know
+This notation lets you know
 you need to make a decision for all places where it notices a conflict on what she be used.
 If you get into a conflicting state, it's your job to decide what code to keep (yours, the servers or some mix of the two).
 Once you decide what lines are the right ones, you will go ahead and delete the rest of the markings so